-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the securities to be issued under this prospectus or determined if this prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities, or passed upon the accuracy or adequacy of this prospectus.
 Any representation to the contrary is a criminal offense.

-The date of this prospectus is , 2022.
+The date of this prospectus is July 1, 2022.